Tunip-Anip/Clueless-Codes/PROJECT_DEVELOPMENT.md

 I updated the transition screen by making it hold the final frame longer so the loop back wouldn't bee seen

 ---
 # Final Evaluation
 ## Functional & Non-Functional
 I believe that the program followed all the functional requirements which makes it a built - functional prototype/demo of a game, This has succeeded as I have implemented the symbol information on podium.html which provides the entire information for the 4 given symbols, ranging from date, meaning, original cultural heritage and locale.
 The expected behavior of clicking each symbol to pop up its own information box was also successfully made with a clear and meaningful expression of the click.
 The performance and usability is hindered through both Live server and github pages being slow on their own and github page's overall bugginess to begin with.
 All other features with reliability and security were followed through expertly with the local server deleting all data when the tab is closed as well as each window being hard coded which took time but reduced chances for errors when replaying.
 Following the use cases, the quiz menu allowed for the game to be furthered(Since it's not a full game the rest hasn't been made), this menu is really efficient and can detect any case of graveyard (Grave, Yard, grave, yard), and the browsers built in spell check to minimise any spelling errors when inputting the answer.
 The hints that were scattered around were pretty simple to implement as it was just a single new popup with an image for the background but the book hint was more hidden since it takes away from the reading aspect of the game.
-This is all well and good but the quiz becoming easier if you get it wrong too many times wassn't implemented because I struggled with detetcting the inputted text in the beggining so the implementation of this would've taken too much time.
+This is all well and good but the quiz becomes easier if you get it wrong too many times.
+It wasn't implemented because I struggled with detecting the inputted text in the beginning so the implementation of this would've taken too much time.
 The first thing I did was make the Cryptex (I called it a codex by accident) which was used to make the front screen since it was the most vibrant idea in my head and it turned out very well, the animation is smooth and the information/colours were simplistic but still defined.

-With the non-functional requirements i beleive thew program is works pretty well but the transition between pages still feels choppy which would need preloading and other methods to make a smoother transition.
-With the implementation of the checksize.html the screen size aspect covers all usable large devices such as mostly every laptop screen but widescreen/ curved moniters may expirience some strecthing or gaps from the edges.
+With the non-functional requirements I believe the program works pretty well but the transition between pages still feels choppy which would need preloading and other methods to make a smoother transition.
+With the implementation of the checksize.html the screen size aspect covers all usable large devices such as mostly every laptop screen but widescreen/ curved monitors may experience some stretching or gaps from the edges.
 The colours also are all visible, this was tested with the greyscale function which simulates colour blindness.
 I used this to account for the book hint which has a small symbol on it which makes it easier to find for people with visual imparities.
-The text-size modifier was not implemented due to time constraints so small screen users would need to look harder at text but the average text size feels large enough to see with both smaller screens or other types of visual imperities.Since the website doesnt store data for longterm access or with users information the risk of a data breach within it is very low.
+The text-size modifier was not implemented due to time constraints so small screen users would need to look harder at text but the average text size feels large enough to see with both smaller screens or other types of visual impurities.Since the website doesn't store data for long-term access or with users information the risk of a data breach within it is very low.
 The program is also completely open source which allows people to access what is happening on every click and each page to make sure they won't ever get any of their information publicised.
 ## Design Brief